-- The DD \ or DD DATA statement that defines an in-stream data set. - The JES2 /\XMIT statement that precedes input stream records to be transmitted to another node.
+- The DD \ or DD DATA statement that defines an in-stream data set. - The XMIT JCL statement that precedes input stream records to be transmitted to another node. - The JES2 /\XMIT statement that precedes input stream records to be transmitted to another node.